OpenDSU/docssite/pages/concepts/DSU Reconstruction (RFC-008).md

 # 2. Bricks Storage

 <p style='text-align: justify;'>Bricks Storage is a brick storage service.
 In order to store DSUs safely in a shared storage, OpenDSU will first split the DSUs into many pieces called bricks.
 Each brick contains a small amount of encrypted data and will be stored in the storage environment using hashes as identifiers.
 One of these bricks is remarkable and contains the secret map that will be used to reconstruct the entire DSU in the correct order.
 It is called the BrickMap.
 When a DSU is created with a KeySSI, <a href="[anchor identifier](https://www.opendsu.org/pages/concepts/Anchoring%20(RFC-005).html)"></a>anchor identifier is derived from the key.
-Each time our DSU is updated and anchored in the blockchain, a new brick containing the BrickMap represented by its HashLinkSSI will be created and associated with the anchor identifier to keep track of all different BrickMap versions.
+Each time our DSU is updated and anchored in the blockchain, a new brick containing the BrickMap represented by its <a href="https://www.opendsu.org/pages/contributors/HashLinkSSI,%20SignedHashLinkSSI%20(RFC-015).html">HashLinkSSI</a> will be created and associated with the <a href="https://www.opendsu.org/pages/concepts/Anchoring%20(RFC-005).html">anchor identifier</a> to keep track of all different BrickMap versions.
 </p>

 <p style='text-align: justify;'>The BrickMap is a special brick stored along with the other bricks in the brick storage.
 It is used to reconstruct the DSU execution environment by retrieving bricks from the brick storage.